Minot, North Dakota: Railroads

-The railroads that built Minot remain, though Great Northern is now part of the BNSF Railway and the Soo Line is run by the Canadian Pacific Railway.
+The railroads that built Minot remain, though Great Northern is now part of the BNSF Railway and the Soo Line is run by the Canadian Pacific Kansas City.

 Passenger rail transportation is provided on Amtrak's Empire Builder line, connecting Chicago with Portland and Seattle, which stops at the Minot Amtrak station.
 Trains make a 20-minute refueling and crew change stop in Minot.
-Westbound trains are scheduled to arrive daily at 8:29 am local time; eastbound trains are scheduled to arrive daily at 9:27 pm.
+Westbound trains are scheduled to arrive daily at 9:06 am local time; eastbound trains are scheduled to arrive daily at 10:53 pm.

 Highways

 Three major U.S. highways run through the city, connecting it to Canada, Montana, and two interstates: US 2, US 52, and US 83.

-US 2 runs east-west and is a four-lane divided highway from Minot east to Grand Forks and beyond as well as west to Williston and into Montana.
+US 2 runs east–west and is a four-lane divided highway from Minot east to Grand Forks and beyond as well as west to Williston and into Montana.
 Minot is midpoint along the North Dakota segment of US 2.

-US 83 runs north-south through central Minot as Broadway.
+US 83 runs north–south through central Minot as Broadway.
 It is a four-lane divided highway from Minot south to Bismarck and north to Minot Air Force Base.
 Just north of the main gate at the base, the road reduces to two lanes and crosses the Canada–US border at Westhope, ND, where it becomes Manitoba Highway 83.

-US 52 is a two-lane highway that runs southeast-northwest.
+US 52 is a two-lane highway that runs southeast–northwest.
 Southeast from Minot, it follows a slightly circuitous route to Jamestown.
 US 52 then merges with Interstate 94 (I-94) after Jamestown, heading due east to Fargo.
 Northwest from Minot, US 52 crosses the Canada–US border at Portal, ND/North Portal, SK, where it becomes Saskatchewan Highway 39.

 The Minot Bypass follows alternate alignments of these roads around the city in its northwest and northeast quadrants, with southwest and southeast bypasses in preliminary planning stages.

 Airport

-Minot International Airport is served by three airlines as well as charters and air taxi service around North Dakota.
-Delta Air Lines offers up to six daily round trips to Minneapolis International Airport, offering hundreds of daily connections.
-United Airlines offers four daily round trips to its Denver International Airport hub.
-Allegiant Air provides up to four weekly round trips to Las Vegas McCarran International Airport and up to five weekly round trips to Phoenix-Mesa Gateway Airport.